ShipraShalini/django-mongo-coupons/README.md

 <!--![build status](https://travis-ci.org/byteweaver/django-coupons.png)-->

-An implementaion of [django-coupons](https://github.com/byteweaver/django-coupons "Django-coupons"), A reuseable Django application for coupon gereration and handling with mongoengine
+An implementaion of [django-coupons](https://github.com/byteweaver/django-coupons "Django-coupons"), A reuseable Django application for coupon gereration and handling, with mongoengine